stephaneVercouillieBMID/slate/source/index.html.md

 The itsme App itself also leverages the OpenID Connect authentication flow to allow native apps to perform the authentication easily and safely.
 By using this, the end user will be automatically redirected from your App (or your web page in the mobile browser) to the itsme App.
 After authenticating himself (or rejecting the authentication), he will be redirected back to your App.

+In order to use this flow

-The technology used for this
+The technology used for this flow is the Universal Links (iOS)/App Links (Android).
 #### Technical requirements apps

 BMID follows the recommendations of the [OAuth Working Group](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12) about the authentication process in native apps.
 BMID thus exclusively uses Universal Links for all communications between your App and itsme.
 This mechanism guarantees that the right app is lanched and thus improves the security.